9th Artificial Intelligence in Chemistry Symposium

 Accommodation

 Accommodation at Churchill College is available to book for Wednesday and Thursday night at a cost of £125.00 per night (including breakfast).
-It will be advisable to book this at the time of registration as the rooms are first come first served.
+It is advisable to book this at the time of registration as the rooms are ‘first come, first served’.

 Want to become a member?